What is Dental Bonding?

 In order for bonding to be effective, the teeth need to be otherwise healthy enough to undergo this cosmetic treatment.
 If there is decay or other issues with the teeth, we may recommend various treatment options to be done prior to the bonding.
 Bonding is best suited for adult patients.
-We carefully match the color of the composite resin to ensure it blends in well with the rest of your smile.
+Our dentists in Sandy Springs carefully match the color of the composite resin to ensure it blends in well with the rest of your smile.

 What’s the Procedure for Having a Tooth Bonded?

 - Preparation.
 Little advance preparation is needed for dental bonding.
 Anesthesia is often not necessary unless the bonding is being used to fill a decayed tooth, the tooth needs to be drilled to change its shape, or the chip is near the nerve.
 Your dentist will use a shade guide to select a composite resin color that will closely match the color of your tooth.

 - The bonding process.
 Next, the surface of the tooth will be roughened and a conditioning liquid applied.
 These procedures help the bonding material adhere to the tooth.
 The tooth-colored, putty-like resin is then applied, molded, and smoothed to the desired shape.
 A bright, usually blue, light is then used to harden the material.
 After the material is hardened, your dentist will further trim and shape it, and polish it to match the sheen of the rest of the tooth surface.